pinobatch/numism/docs/gb_emu_testing.md

-In July 2021, Gambatte developer Sinamas stepped down and handed maintenance to the _Pokémon_ speedrunning community, which publishes Gambatte-Speedrun.
-Its default front end is opinionated, assuming that the user is attempting a speedrun of a _Pokémon_ game with intent to verify it later on a Game Boy Player.
+In July 2021, Gambatte developer Sinamas stepped down and handed maintenance to the _Pokémon_ speedrunning community, which publishes GSR (formerly Gambatte-Speedrun).
+This front end to Gambatte and mGBA is opinionated, assuming that the user is attempting a speedrun of a _Pokémon_ game with intent to verify it later on a Game Boy Player.
 To ensure cycle accuracy of the timers that _Pokémon_ relies on for random number generation, GSR requires a boot ROM and rejects boot ROMs that are not bit-identical to Nintendo's copyrighted boot ROM.
 Unlike with the Game Boy Advance BIOS, there is no known loophole through which to dump the Game Boy Color boot ROM through the Game Pak slot.
 Instead, we use either BizHawk or a forked front end that accepts SameBoot, the boot ROM of SameBoy.

 VisualBoyAdvance 1.7.2 for Windows (from before the VBA-M fork) requires `mfc42.dll`.
 This is part of the Microsoft Visual C++ 6